aeloyq/MTBasedOnBlocks/README.md

-# MT
-machine translation between English to Chinese
+machine translation from English to Chinese